tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/01_Introduction_and_Setup_noqual.md

 - Follow the steps for **Run FastQC** and **Aggregate QC data with MultiQC** above, except select the trimmed reads generated in the previous step as the input to **FastQC**

 <details>
 <summary><b>Question 4: Were any reads completely removed from the samples?
-Note: The MultiQC "General Statistics" tables shows a rounded value, so use the "Sequence Counts" graph. </b></summary>
+Note:The MultiQC "General Statistics" tables shows a rounded value, so use the "Sequence Counts" graph. </b></summary>
 <br>
 </details>

 <details>
 <summary><b>Question 5: Is the adapter problem solved?
 What about the GC content?
-Note that HIV replication is ramping up rapidly in these cells in the first 24 hours.</b></summary>
+Note: HIV replication is ramping up rapidly in these cells in the first 24 hours.</b></summary>
 <br>
 </details>

 [Next: Read Alignment](03_Read_alignment.md)

 [Previous: Introduction to Galaxy](00_Galaxy_introduction.md)